-- Fill out business name, applicable owner information, and registered agent information.
+- Fill out your business name, applicable owner information, and registered agent information.

-- The Washington State Office of the Secretary of State will begin processing your application immediately for your certificate of approval.
+- The Washington Secretary of State will begin processing your application immediately for your certificate of approval.
 Approval from the Washington Secretary of State takes approximately 2-3 business days.

 Washington LLC Approval Documents

-Once the state approves your filing, you should receive three documents for confirmation.
-The Office of the Secretary of State emails the documents directly and mails a print copy to your listed registered agent.
+Once the Washington Secretary of State approves your filing, you should receive three documents for confirmation.
+The Secretary of State emails the documents directly to you and also mails a print copy to your listed registered agent or registered agent service.

 The approval documents include the following:

 The LLC Operating Agreement is a document that details the owners (a.k.a. “members”) of the LLC as well as each member’s percentage of ownership.
-For example, an LLC can consist of one member who has 100 percent ownership of the company.
-An LLC can also have more than one member with ownership percentages divided into any number of ways.
+For example, an LLC can consist of one member who has 100 percent ownership of Washington LLC.
+An LLC can also have more than one member with ownership percentages divided into any number of ways:

-- Single-Member LLC – An LLC with only one owner or member should still keep an LLC operating agreement Washington state on file.
+- Single-Member LLC – An LLC with only one owner should still keep an LLC Operating Agreement on file.
 This helps keep a clear line between business assets and personal assets in the event of a lawsuit.
-It also demonstrates professionalism and shows that you are operating the business properly in the event of an audit or proposed sale of your business.
+It also demonstrates professionalism and shows that you are operating the business properly in the event of an audit or proposed sale of your business entity.

 - Multi-Member LLC – It is up to the members to decide how to divide the ownership percentages.
-(For example, you can split the ownership in equal percentages or have a majority owner.)
+For example, you can split the ownership in equal percentages or have a majority owner.
 Upon deciding, each member should sign the agreement and keep it on file with the other LLC formation documents.

-The Operating Agreement also outlines the LLC’s tax policies, business management policies, and division of profits, it does not need to be officially filed.
-Since the state considers the agreement to be an “internal document,” you do not have to mail it to the IRS or to the secretary of state.
-You should simply keep it on file for your official business records.
+Although the Operating Agreement also outlines the LLC’s tax policies, business management policies, and division of profits, it does not need to be officially filed.
+Since the state considers the Operating Agreement to be an “internal document,” you do not have to mail it to the IRS or to the Secretary of State and you will not need to pay a filing fee.
+You should simply keep your Operating Agreement on file with your other official business records.

-After creating an LLC in Washington state, you must obtain a Federal Tax ID Number (EIN) from the Internal Revenue Service.
-This EIN number is a unique identifier (similar to a social security number) used primarily for federal tax purposes.
-Although EIN is the most common name of this identifier, you may also see the number described in the following ways:
+After creating an LLC in Washington, you must obtain a Federal Tax ID Number (EIN) from the Internal Revenue Service.
+This EIN is a unique identifier (similar to a social security number) used primarily for federal tax purposes.
+Although the EIN is the most common name of this identifier, you may also see the number described in the following ways: